Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

 ```

 #### Log event
-Device sends a log message whenever necessary.
-The controller will log this message to the log system for the device.
+Devices send log messages as needed to the controller which in turn aggregates them for the sytem.
 ```
 {   "jsonrpc" : "2.0" ,
     "method" : "log" ,